VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   See also: ndi.daq.system, ndi.epoch.epochprobemap_daqsystem

-Help for ndi.file.navigator.epochdir/verifyepochprobemap is inherited from superclass NDI.EPOCH.EPOCHSET.PARAM
+Help for ndi.file.navigator.epochdir/verifyepochprobemap is inherited from superclass ndi.epoch.epochset.param
 ```

 ---